wpmetabox/docsv2/docs/extensions/mb-views.md

 [mbv name="header.twig"]
 ```

 Note that the file extension doesn't matter.
-You can name the file `header.twig`, `header.html` or anything.
+You can name the file `header.twig`, `header.html`, or anything.
 It's only used to search for the template files.

 ### Namespace

 When loading template files, the order of registered paths define the order of paths where the plugin search for a template.
-However, there are some cases when you have templates with a same name, but used for different purpose, such as a `header.twig` for the homepage and another `header.twig` for the rest of the website.
-You might use different names for files, but there's a better option is using namespace.
+However, there are some cases when you have templates with the same name but used for a different purpose, such as a `header.twig` for the homepage and another `header.twig` for the rest of the website.
+You might use different names for files, but there's a better option is using namespaces.

 To add a template with a namespace, use the code below: